 “Environmental Hazard: This product is toxic to wildlife.
 Birds and mammals feeding on treated animals may be killed.
 Euthanized animals must be properly disposed of by deep burial, incineration, or another method in compliance with state and local laws, to prevent consumption of carcass material by scavenging wildlife.”

-Despite the environmental warning, FDA has no plans to take a stand on eliminating euthanizing drugs from pet foods and animal feed, as long as only trace amounts are found food for animals.
+Despite the environmental warning, the FDA has no plans to take a stand on eliminating euthanizing drugs from pet foods and animal feed, as long as only trace amounts are found food for animals.
 Until more testing is done, the source of the animal species responsible for the contamination will never be discovered.

 Grilled chicken, my eye

-Next time you’re contemplating a decision in the pet food aisle, don’t let the images of grilled chicken breasts on the barbeque fool you, because most of what makes up dog and cat food originated from a rendering plant and chances are it includes some of the cooked remains of animals that died in the field, were hit by a car or euthanized by a vet.
+Next time you’re contemplating a decision in the pet food aisle, don’t let the images of grilled chicken breasts on the barbeque fool you, because most of what makes up the dog and cat food originated from a rendering plant and chances are it includes some of the cooked remains of animals that died in the field, were hit by a car or euthanized by a vet.

 READ MORE ABOUT IT